auditoryeye/auditoryeye_artifact/README.md

 **[Experiment Additional Test Case](https://github.com/auditoryeye/auditoryeye_artifact/blob/main/README.md#additional-test-cases)**<br>

-The results of each of the steps are illustrated, users may try to introduce additional signal processing and feature extraction in the future to improve the performance.
+The results of each of the steps are illustrated, users may try to introduce additional signal processing and feature extraction (such as FFT, MFCC) in the future to improve the performance.
 The data can be accessed from the following links:
 ### Dataset:

 **[Data Apple](https://github.com/auditoryeye/auditoryeye_artifact/tree/main/01_proofofconcept_multiround_apple_keys/recording1_keys_interpolated)**<br>